JuliaImages/Images.jl/doc/core.md

 - `limits`: (minvalue,maxvalue) for this type of image (e.g., (0,255) for Uint8
 images, even if pixels do not reach these values)
 - `pixelspacing`: the spacing between adjacent pixels along spatial dimensions
+- `spacedirections`: more detailed information about the orientation of array axes relative to an external coordinate system (see the [function reference](function_reference.md)).
-- `spatialorder`: a string naming each spatial dimension, in the storage order of the data array.
+- `spatialorder`: a string naming each spatial dimension of the array, in the storage order of the data array.
 Names can be arbitrary, but the choices "x" and "y" have special meaning (horizontal and vertical, respectively, irrespective of storage order).
 If supplied, you must have one entry per spatial dimension.